SwedbankPay/developer.swedbankpay.com/_includes/seamless-view-payment-ui.md

     </li>
     <li>
       <a href="#change-from-seamless-view-to-redirect-ui">
-        Change From Seamless View To Redirect UI
+        Change from Seamless View to Redirect UI
       </a>
       <ul role="list">
         <li>